gaf3/pi-k8s-automation/nandy-v2.md

 Core lib for dealing with the three data stores

-- speak - Says a phrase based on chore, task, act
 - person CRUD operations - just use model
 - template CRUD operations - just use model
 - area CRUD operations - just use model
 - area_status - Updates and fires off chores if necessary
+- chore_speak - Says a phrase based on chore
 - chore RUD operations - just use model
 - chore_check - Checks a chore to see if there's tasks remaining
 - chore_create - Creates a chore from template
-- chore_remind - Looks through a chore and sees if there's an reminders to go out
+- chore_remind - Looks through all active chores and reminds for the chore and/or tasks
 - chore_next - Completes current tasks and starts next task or finishes chore
 - chore_pause - Pauses a chore
 - chore_unpause - Unpauses a chore